competitor analysis

 4.9.
 Unique strengths

 Is there anything else that gives a competitor on your list an unfair advantage over everyone else?
 For example, is their CEO or somebody else on the team an industry influencer?
 Does the company publish amazing books that are also free?
 Have the founders launched successful products before?
-Make note of each competitor’s unique strengths that are hard to emulate.
+Make a note of each competitor’s unique strengths that are hard to emulate.

 What’s next?